mnichols17/TwitterClone/README.md

 - Front-end uses React with Redux & Hooks for state handling

 - Back-end uses Express to act as a REST API for the client side.
 API interacts with a MongoDB Atlas DB
+  * /api/accounts for Accounts
+  * /api/tweets for Tweets

-- DB contains collection of user accounts (later on "tweets" will be saved as well)
+- DB contains collection of user accounts and tweets

 - User passwords protected with salt and hashing using [bcryptjs](https://www.npmjs.com/package/bcryptjs)